demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-issue-update
 ***
 Updates an issue in Bitbucket.
-To perform this command, create an issue tracker by clicking on the relevant repo > Repository settings > Issue tracker.

 ##### Required Permissions
 In order to perform this command, please create an issue tracker by clicking on the relevant repo -> Repository settings -> Issue tracker.